Ziyang-Huang/hello-world/README.md

 And here comes the first edit(commit).

-Maybe it will be a place to save some idaes or tests
+Maybe it will be a place to store some idaes or tests